ziyaosg/pytorch-neural-style-transfer/README.md

 ## Image Style Transfer Using CNNs

-*Team members: Duncan Du, Isha Sighn, Ziyao Shangguan*
+*Team members: Duncan Du, Isha Singh, Ziyao Shangguan*

 This is the code repo for the Image Style Transfer Using CNNs project completed for the Computer Vision course at Yale University.
 It contains Pytorch implementations of VGG16, VGG19,